yungcypo/Obsidian/Programming/Python.md

 print("but didn't like being " + character_age + ".")
 ```

+There are few rules to naming variables:
+- Cannot start with numbers
+	- `2ndName` is illegal variable name
+- Cannot contain whitespaces and dashes
+	- `my name` is illegal variable name
+	- `my-name` is illegal variable name
+	- You can use underscores (`my_beautiful_variable`) or camelCase notation (`myBeautifulVariable`) instead
+- Cannot be reserved words
+	- Names like `if`, `not`, `while`, `for`, `and`, `or`, `def`, `class` and more, which you will learn about through the course
+- Variable names should make sense
+	- You should adjust the variable name so it has meaningful name
+	- `fl` is not very good, `friends_list` is much better
+	- `s` is not very good, `score` is much better
+	- If you used just one-letter names you will forget what it means over time, also someone else reading the code might get confused
 # Comments
 Comment in Python (and other programming languages) is something that you can write, and it will be ignored by program
 It's main purpose is to leave a note for you or another programmer, that is looking at your code